davemo88/ggez-multiplayer/README.md

 ## where to start
 The main structs are in `ggezmulti` and `server/gamestate.rs`.
 Tailor these to suit your purposes and fill in logic in the `gametask` and  `player_action` functions on the server.

 On the client, you have to do all the usual ggez stuff as well as handle server updates and send input to the server.
-The client `update` function shows one way to.
+The client `update` function shows one way.

 ## test
 ```